helenclx/leilukin-site/src/shrines/cassettebeasts/facts.md

 Bytten Studio made a point to not put in a huge amount of Japanese mythological monsters in comparison to mythology from other nations, especially since well-known mons franchises such as {% cite "Shin Megami Tensei" %}, {% cite "Pokémon" %} and {% cite "Digimon" %} are Japanese franchises; they do not want to seem derivative. [\[Source\]](https://discord.com/channels/594939411775619102/709417227652431942/1206255854211305523)

+Barkley was not inspired by anything in particular; he was added in the game to surprise players as a non-human partner. [[Source]](https://www.reddit.com/r/JRPG/comments/1bniroh/comment/kwiqbm5/)

 ## Developer Notes

 ### Partner Character Dialogue Styles